barrowclift/barrowclift.github.io/_posts/2020-01-20-second-annual-ios-music-player-competition.markdown

 ---
-layout: post
 title: "Second Annual iOS Music Player Competition"
 date: 2020-01-20 18:42:21-0500
+excerpt: |
-excerpt: "Eleven of the finest iOS music players go head-to-head in the ultimate showdown.
-Which will earn the gold as 2019's best?"
+    Eleven of the finest iOS music players go head-to-head in the ultimate showdown.
+Which will earn the gold as 2019’s best?
 image: "second-annual-ios-music-player-competition/share-image.jpg"
 categories:
   - Technology